The number one thing Bart and I miss about Texas is Tejis and their crazy good butter chicken.

 By the time we moved away in 2013, it had expanded to a much nicer sit-down restaurant, plus opened a location downtown, we’d met Teji herself, and we’d eaten approximately forty thousand cartons of the best butter chicken I’ve ever had.

-If I lived in Austin, I’d never bother making this recipe because I could just go pick it up from Tejis.
+If I lived in Austin, I’d never bother making this butter chicken recipe because I could just go pick it up from Tejis.

-But since I don’t, this recipe is the closest substitute I’ve found and also, it has a tiny piece of Tejis in it because my garam masala was purchased at the Tejis grocery store many moons ago (and it’s still going strong).
+But since a fourteen hour drive for Indian butter chicken seems a bit much, this recipe is the closest substitute I’ve found and also, it has a tiny piece of Tejis in it because my garam masala was purchased at the Tejis grocery store many moons ago (and it’s still going strong).

 Also, it’s super easy.
 The only remotely unusual ingredient is the garam masala and most grocery stores sell that these days.
 If not, you can order it from Amazon for a good price.